pycontribs/jira/README.rst

 In additions to all the contributors we would like to thank to these companies:

-* Atlassian_ for developing such a powerful issue tracker and for providing a free on-demand JIRA_ instance that we can use for continous integration testing.
+* Atlassian_ for developing such a powerful issue tracker and for providing a free on-demand JIRA_ instance that we can use for continuous integration testing.
 * JetBrains_ for providing us with free licenses of PyCharm_
-* Travis_ for hosting our continous integration
+* Travis_ for hosting our continuous integration
 * Navicat_ for providing us free licenses of their powerful database client GUI tools.
-* Citrix_ for providing maintenance of the library.

 .. _Atlassian: https://www.atlassian.com/
 .. _JIRA: https://pycontribs.atlassian.net